d1823/blog/articles/changing-brightness-and-contrast-using-application-launcher.md

 /usr/bin/ddcutil setvcp "$CONTRAST_VCP" "$CHOSEN_PRESET"
 ```

 First and foremost, it can be used directly from the CLI.
-Invoking `displaymgr default` will set my monitor's brightness and contrast to 65.
+Invoking `$ sudo displaymgr default` will set my monitor's brightness and contrast to 66.
 Knowing it works on the commandline, I created the corresponding Desktop files.
 All of them share the same structure, while the preset name is the only difference.

 ```ini
 [Desktop Entry]